 The WWF analysed several charcoal brands and recommends to only buy the more expensive and local charcoal, ideally with the FSC mark for sustainable forestry.

 When you burn charcoal, all that carbon that was stored in wood is released back into the atmosphere.
 In theory, this is ‘renewable’ because it came from trees that grow again and take up the CO2.

 Propane gas on the other hand comes from fossil fuel, which also came from plants but took hundreds of millions of years to form.
 So clearly, burning gas is not renewable.
 But the question whether it’s renewable is a bit pointless because right now we need to do everything we can to reduce CO2 emissions.
 And the trees we would cut down, don’t grow back so quickly to recapture the CO2.

 There’s a study where they analysed the emissions of the two types of barbecue styles.
 They found the footprint of gas is three times lower.

 So should you choose gas?
 Before we will answer that question we should also look at what goes on the grill.

 Meat vs. charcoal

-Beef has a much larger footprint and even the bell peppers with goat cheese still have the same impact as the charcoal.
+Beef has a much larger footprint and even the bell peppers with goat cheese still have a slightly higher footprint than the charcoal.
 This analysis once again shows that it’s more important what you eat than how it’s prepared.
 And it shows the huge impact of beef.